ThomasJScott3/Housing-Market-Project-1/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Case-Schiller_vs_Interest_Rate_Heatmap.png"></p>
 As you can see, there is an inverse correlation between home prices and interest rates.
 The surprising part is that it is not as pronounced as we predicted.
-There is definitely still a significant mathematical relationship.
+There is still a significant mathematical relationship.
 This likely means that interest rates are not in and of themselves a silver bullet.
 Other factors are at play, such as availability of housing stock.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Federal_Funds_Rate_vs_Interest_Rate_Heatmap.png"></p>
 Here we see a much tigher positive correlation, albeit not a perfect one.
 This corroborates our findings above.
 To the average financial services professional, this may seem like common sense.
 However, we need to show that the data back up our assumptions.
 And in terms of our assumption regarding the impact of the Federal Reserve on interest rates, they do.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Loan_Volume_vs_Interest_Rate_Heatmap.png"></p>
 This finding is a bit more suprising.
-As you can see, there is a slight inverse correlation.
+As shown there is a slight inverse correlation.
 However it is not as sharp as the corresponding plot above would have had you believe.
 That being said, a statistically significant relationship exists nonetheless.

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/FICO_Score_vs_Interest_Rate_Heatmap.png"></p>
 This finding is a bit more jarring.
 We already knew from the visual above that there is an inverse correlation between higher borrower FICO scores and lower interest rates.
 This heatmap reveals how acute that inverse correlation is.
 As we have now shown in 2 visuals, there is strong evidence that the current regulatory and lending environment benefits more well-heeled borrowers who have better credit.
 This is a far cry from the days of subprime lending nearly 2 decades ago.